alephzed/myplaces/README.md

-# developers-july
-A place to practice for GitHub for Developers
+Welcome to GitHub for Developers